Common questions about matching/child placement

 How do I work with the Adoption Choices matching program?

-After you complete your home study with Adoption Choices of New York or your already completed home study is converted by Adoption Choices of New York, you can apply to the Adoption Choices Placement Program.
+After you complete your home study with Adoption Choices of New York (or if you already have a completed, updated home study), you can apply to the Adoption Choices Placement Program.
 Adoption Choices will discuss the agency placement process with you and, if you meet their requirements, will add you to their waiting families list.
 Do not start a home study with another social worker or agency before discussing this with Adoption Choices of New York.